shirshma/shirshma.github.io/index.md

   <p>4) Metrics for detecting the ‘hot hand’ in basketball using waiting time properties of binomial distributions (with Connor Dowd and Nick Polson)

-<p>I am developing ideas related to the impacts of ownership on expectations loss aversion parameter estimation, non-parametric estimation of the probability weighting function, and reference dependence in field settings.
+<p>I am developing ideas related to the impacts of ownership on expectations, loss averion and discounting parameter estimation, and reference dependence in field settings.

 <p> Prior to starting my PhD, I worked at RAND in Boston doing health services research.